cableguy99/docs/docs/wp-and-research/technical-whitepaper.md

 time (target to two seconds).
 Only masternodes can produce and seal blocks.
 In order for that, the **Tao** consensus relies on the concept of **Random Generals** that improves some existing consensus mechanisms, namely **Single Validation**.
-In the followings, we first describe the **Random Generals**, then analyze the differences and improvements of **Random Generals** compared to **Single Validation**.
+In the following, we first describe the **Random Generals**, then analyze the differences and improvements of **Random Generals** compared to **Single Validation**.